FoenixRetro/Documentation/f256/programming-information.md

 Note that the [F256Jr](https://c256foenix.com/f256-jr/?v=7516fd43adaa) and the [F256K](https://c256foenix.com/f256k/?v=7516fd43adaa) are almost identical from a programming perspective.
 The main differences are:
 - 256K has OPL3 sound chip and the Jr doesn't.
 - 256K's built in keyboard is implemented as an additional CBM-style (matrix) keyboard via a CIA whereas Jr's is PS/2 style.
 The K also supports connecting a PS/2 external keyboard.
+The Jr also supports connection a real CBM keyboard or electrically equivalent.
 The difference in keyboard interfaces is abstracted from you if you run on top of the MicroKernel, but if you take over the entire machine and run baremetal, you need to compensate for this difference.

 # Introduction